DevRaahul/starwars/README.md

 I opt for the second option as it gives more records to choose from.

 What is remaining:-
-Not able to get the spaceship name as per characters (there is no direct way to fetch data)
+Not able to get the spaceship name as per characters (there is no direct way to fetch data). better mechanism to do error handling.

 What should have been added:-
 Wanted to add functionality to remove the ongoing fetch api call on pagination clicks